-Please dial 911 and report all medical emergencies.
-If time permits, contact the appropriate Campus Security Office after dialing 911.
+Individuals should dial 911 and report all medical emergencies.
+If time permits, individuals should contact the appropriate Campus Security Office after dialing 911.
 A person suspected of being seriously ill or injured (broken bones, unconscious) should not be moved until emergency first responders arrive, unless the victim is in danger of further injury from the emergency situation or incident.
-Any costs associated with transporting to the hospital, hospitalization, or treatment is the responsibility of the student.
+Any costs associated with transportation to the hospital, hospitalization, or treatment is the responsibility of the student.